-Integration with Other Systems
+1.11 Integration with Other Systems

 WebLogic Server provides a variety of tools to integrate your applications with disparate systems.
-These tools include Web Services, Resource Adapters, the Messaging Bridge, and RMI.
+These tools include Web Services, Resource Adapters, the JMS .NET client, Messaging Bridge, and RMI.

-Integration with Web Servers
+1.12 Integration with Web Servers